Pompeii Lakshmi

 The Pompeii Lakshmi is an ivory statuette that was discovered in the ruins of Pompeii, a Roman city destroyed in the eruption of Mount Vesuvius 79 CE.
 It was found by Amedeo Maiuri, an Italian scholar, in 1938.
-The statuette has been dated to the first-century CE.
+The statuette has been dated to the first century CE.
 The statuette is thought of as representing an Indian goddess of feminine beauty and fertility.
 It is possible that the sculpture originally formed the handle of a mirror.
-The yakshi is evidence of commercial trade between India and Rome in the first century CE.
+The statuette is evidence of commercial trade between India and Rome in the first century CE.

 Originally, it was thought that the statuette represented the goddess Lakshmi, a goddess of fertility, beauty and wealth, revered by early Hindus, Buddhists and Jains.
 However, the iconography, in particular the exposed genitals, reveals that the figure is more likely to depict a yakshi, a female tree spirit that represents fertility, or possibly a syncretic version of Venus-Sri-Lakshmi from an ancient exchange between Classical Greco-Roman and Indian cultures.

 The figure is now in the Secret Museum in the Naples National Archaeological Museum.

 Contents

 The statuette was discovered in October 1938 beside the Casa dei Quattro stili at Pompeii.
 Based on its architectural remains and floor plan, this "House of the Four Styles," directly off of the Via dell'Abbondanza, is now believed to have belonged to a successful merchant.
-It is crammed with luxurious Indian commodities, suggesting that Romans in the first century CE had a fascination with antiquities not just from Greece but also from remote cultures, and that Romans had a desire to acquire objects they considered exotic.
+It is crammed with luxurious Indian commodities, suggesting that Romans in the 1st century CE had a fascination with antiquities not just from Greece but also from remote cultures, and that Romans had a desire to acquire objects they considered exotic.

 Standing at 0.25 m, high the statuette is nearly naked apart from her narrow girdle and lavish jewels as well as an elaborate coiffure.
 She has two female attendants, one facing outward on each side, holding cosmetics containers.
 The statuette has a hole bored down from the top of her head.
-There is the theory that its purpose may have been a mirror handle.
+It was originally thought that its purpose may have been a mirror handle, but has since been considered to be the leg of a piece of furniture.

 The existence of this statuette in Pompeii by 79 CE, when Mount Vesuvius erupted and buried the city, testifies to the intensity of Indo-Roman trade relations during the 1st century CE.
 This statuette has been dated by the Naples National Archaeological Museum as having been created in India in the first half of that century.

 The statuette upon discovery in Pompeii, before reconstitution.

 The Pompeii Lakshmi, front and back.